 So everything else can wait or go on the back burner, right?
 Not really.
 There will inevitably be legal “emergencies” that happen from time to time.
 Emergency motions get filed and an emergency hearing may have to get squeezed into your already busy schedule on 24 hours’ notice.
 A client may have an emergency of their own that requires finding time to speak with the client about the details of their situation, drafting the necessary paperwork, filing it with the clerk, scheduling the hearing, AND attending the hearing within 24-48 hours.
 Ok, so procedural deadlines can be calendared a month in advance, pesky emergencies pop up now and then on short notice, what else could possibly HAVE to get done in a given day?
 Apparently responding to e-mails from opposing counsel……or is it?

 I recently had a case where the other attorney filed a motion with the court because I did not respond to one of their hundreds of emails for almost a week.
 Was there a procedural rule that required me to answer them within a certain amount of time?
 No. Was there a rule of professional conduct that required me to answer their email within a certain amount of time?
 No. (I checked.)
 That doesn’t mean you can just avoid emails from the other party’s attorney indefinitely, and while I’m not too worried about upsetting opposing counsel, I try my best to respond to all e-mails within 24 hours because I know that some matters require more urgent attention than others.
 Occasionally though attorneys may have a truly full schedule for a few days especially if the attorney has a trial or long mediation.
 Even when important legal documents need to be drafted, it is necessary to avoid checking e-mails and getting distracted so you can focus on the project at hand.
 When things get busy, lawyers have to prioritize tasks and make sure deadlines are met.
 This may make clients or opposing counsel think you’re avoiding them, but I’m sure most experienced attorneys know that’s just not true.
-While it’s always my desire to get things done sooner rather than later, the fact is there are a limited amount of hours in a day and you have to allow some time to rest and collect your thoughts for the next day.
+While it’s always my desire to get things done sooner rather than later, the fact is there are a limited amount of hours in a day and the day has to end at some point so you can allow some time to rest and collect your thoughts for the next day.
 So just remember, when your attorney doesn’t respond right away it doesn’t mean their ignoring you; it probably just means they’re busy working on another case (or maybe even your case).